Why Do We Get The "Butterflies In My Stomach" Feeling?

 • An increase in blood pressure

-This nervous feeling may be normal
+The feeling of butterflies in your stomach may be normal

 Many individuals experience the feeling of butterflies in their stomachs on a less consistent basis, though these feelings may be temporary and are often brought on by a specific, emotional, situation.
 It is also important to note that for some people, the absence of butterflies is completely normal, not everyone gets butterflies in the same way.
 Some people may give different words to the feeling in your stomach, such as “tingles” or “heebie-jeebies.”